kovzol/bibref/qt/README.md

 When compiled on Wine (that is, not on native Windows), it is mandatory to use a proper version of `FindRegex.cmake` during compiling SWORD.
 See the attached version in the `..` folder.
+See also [a blog entry](https://matek.hu/zoltan/blog-20240822.php) for a step-by-step howto on this.

 ### Packaging